 Kashmiri Painting style

 In the courtyard of Alchi Monastery lies a unique stupa that you can go inside.
 This is also profusely painted inside.
-You can happily stand inside and admire the paintings – insulated a bit from the cold of Ladakh in winters.
+You can happily stand inside and admire the paintings – insulated a bit from the cold.

 Alchi monastery dates back to late 10th, early 11th CE.
 And is said to be one of the 108 monasteries built by the great translator Rinchen Zangpo.
 Other monasteries he built can be seen at Lamayuru, Tabo & Nako.